Skip to main content

 There have been three separate beetle detections in Oregon in recent years:

 • Cedar Mill, Bonny Slope, Oak Hills, Bethany, Raleigh Hills, Cedar Hills, and Orenco in Washington County.
 These areas are where the largest and most widespread Japanese beetle infestation in Oregon was found in 2016.
-This population has since spread to areas of Multnomah and Clackamas counties but is actively being treated.
+This population has since spread to areas of Multnomah and Clackamas counties and was part of the treatment area.

 • Oakland, Oregon, a small population of 10 beetles was found in 2017.
 By 2020, no beetles were detected.
 This population was probably started by a potted plant brought in from a Japanese beetle-infested area.

 • Portland International Airport.
 There is a constant risk of new Japanese beetles being brought in through cargo from infested areas.
-The airport is treated every year to prevent these beetles from spreading.
+The airport was treated annually through 2025 to prevent these beetles from spreading.
 For over 40 years, the ODA has been successful in keeping the beetles from reaching other parts of the state.

 Japanese Beetle Treatment